mcneel/RhinoMobile/Dependencies.md

 openNURBS - The copy of opennurbs used is in the rhinocommon/c/opennurbs folder.

-A build script for Mac OS X (build_mobile.sh) has been included in the rhinocommon/c folder.
+A build script for Mac OS X (build-mobile.py) has been included in the rhinocommon/c folder.

-_QUICK OPENNURBS REBUILD (Both platforms):_
+_QUICK OPENNURBS REBUILD (Either platform):_
-Run the build_mobile.sh (in Terminal, prefix it with a ./) to rebuild openNURBS for the target platforms.
+- In Xamarin Studio, open the RhinoMobile project and select Project > Build libopennurbs from the drop-down menu.

 iOS Build Instructions
 --------------------